MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 2. **Behavior-Change Praise**.
 This type of praise is used specifically to encourage new or better behaviors.
 It has three key features:

-- **Enthusiasm**: Deliver praise with energy — big smiles, expressive tone, maybe even gestures.
+- **Effusion**: Deliver praise with energy and enthusiasm — big smiles, expressive tone, maybe even gestures.
 For example: "That's great!"

 - **Specificity**: Point out exactly what you are praising.
 For example: "Great!
 You picked up the toys just like I asked."